Quackenbush Law Firm Experienced Divorce Legal Counsel

-Each crooked lawyer then sends their client a final outrageous bill for post mediation work and refuse to finalize your divorce until paid or a Promisory Note is executed.
+Each crooked lawyer then sends their client a final outrageous bill for post mediation work and refuses to finalize your divorce until paid or a Promissory Note is executed.
 Thieves!
 Plain and simple, thieves.
 There is only one way to avoid this final “end game fraud.”
-Don’t agree to an hourly rate to begin with!
-Or, force your lawyer to agree to a post-mediation cap on fees.
+Don’t agree to an hourly rate, to begin with!
+Or, force your lawyer to agree to a post-meditation cap on fees.

 To summarize, if you follow these tips, you have at least a fighting chance of not getting screwed by your own divorce lawyer:

 - hire the right lawyer;

 - negotiate the attorney fee to a flat charge;

 - get the temporary hearing and Discovery Control Plan ordered by the Court early;

 - do not suggest or argue to limit communications with your spouse;